 |Schema Evolution||It provides better support.||It provides poor support.|

 Overall, Apache ORC and Apache Parquet are highly efficient columnar storage formats that perform well for big data applications.

 The below image shows indexing in ORC.

-In addition, its range of supported types and languages ensures that it can easily handle virtually any database application that involves fast read/write operations and scalability.
+Its range of supported types and languages ensures that it can easily handle any database application involving fast read/write operations and scalability.